aph5nt/NServiceBus.Callbacks.Redis/readme.md

 ### Sender

-Send the request and then await the response.
-I added an extension overload to allow you to pass the destination and conversation ID in without having to add it to options.
+Send the request which will give you back a handle.
+Await it to get your response.

 ``` csharp
 var options = new SendOptions();